eric1foard/quick-budget/Notes.md

 - ✓ Adds a reusable loading image component for while requests are being made.
 - ✓ Adds modal after user saves using sweetalert
 - ✓ Adds reusable component UnsavedChangesAlert that tracks if user has made changes.
 If they have, it warns them before leaving page (both for browser and react-router-dom).

 - ✓ Doesn't allow users to have the same username when signing up
+- ✓ add UUID as typeKey in models, schema, seeds
+- ✓ add UUID for new users, by modifying newUserSeed's default values
+- ✓ modify Budget, Box, and Form to accept the unique keys correctly
+- ✓ complete adding in id's so react will stop yelling at me
+- ✓ make sure indexes are working on income and expense items (update - turns out foreign keys are automatically indexed, which includes what we need.)
+- ✓ add note in app as to why using two sweetalert packages
+- ✓ turn the rest of sweet alert messages into helpers
+- ✓ Make sure changes from yesterday are OK (try/catch, helpers)
+- ✓ Use onBlur to clean user input - change to numbers with no 0's to left, prevents empty NAN strings, and limits to 2 decimal places.
+This also allows the app to re-render less often (it used to do so onChange)
+- ✓ add in code comments
+- ✓ For new users - have it originally read 0.00, just like when users have saved 0.
+- ✓ Consolidate "npm start" and "nodemon index/server"
+- ✓ get rid of extra line when collapse sections on budget
+- ✓ comment out the currently unused code for users adding new Types
+- ✓ Make Readme nicer